CTI Water Chlorinator

 Communities with small scale gravity-fed distribution systems.

-Chlorinators are manufactured locally from schedule 40 PVC pipe, fittings, and ¼ inch (6 mm) sheet PVC.
+Chlorinators are manufactured locally from PVC pipe, fittings, and ¼ inch (6 mm) sheet PVC.
 The system is constructed with simple tools and assembled with standard PVC cement and stainless steel screws or PVC pegs.
 The body of the unit is a 4 inch (100 mm) PVC tee, with a 9 cm nipple and coupling on each end.
 A 4 inch (100 mm) riser, 30 cm long, is fitted into the branch of the tee, and is closed on top by a cap.
 More detail can be found in the information manual.

 In Nicaragua, CTI and partners train villagers to install and maintain the water chlorinator.
 They provide sanitation education in partnership with the health ministry and identify dedicated village volunteers to replace chlorine and maintain systems.
 CTI maintains chlorine banks with local partners to restock systems and periodically monitor their maintenance.